axelarnetwork/axelar-docs/pages/dev/build.md

 1. Deploy your custom `IAxelarExecutable`contracts to the live EVM chains (testnet or mainnet) your dApp supports.
 2. Swap out the RPC endpoints and contract addresses so they now point to live EVM chains (testnet or mainnet).

-## Tools
+## Helpful Resources
-If you have any issues with the two steps above, you can use the suite of tools and other "kick-starter" examples in the Axelar developer ecosystem to get you going.
+If you have any issues with the two steps above, you can use the suite of tools and other "kick-starter" examples in the Axelar developer ecosystem to get you going:

-Additional resources below:

 <br/>
 <DevNav />